 Tobacco smoking is the chief cause of preventable death in New Zealand.
-It is estimated that, on average, 5000 people die each year from smoking related illnesses - the equivalent of losing a town almost the size of Wairoa!
+It is estimated that, on average, 5000 people die each year from smoking related illnesses - the equivalent of losing a town almost the size of Kaiapoi!

-ln addition to the danger for smokers themselves, second-hand smoke contains poisons such as arsenic, hydrogen cyanide, ammonia and carbon monoxide.
-This means that if you don't with smoke but live someone who does, you you may be at risk for developing smoking related health issues.
-Because cigarettes contain the highly addictive chemical nicotine, quitting can be tough.
+In addition to the danger for smokers themselves, second-hand smoke contains poisons such as arsenic, hydrogen cyanide, ammonia and carbon monoxide.
+This means that if you don't smoke but live with someone who does, you may be risk for developing smoking related health Because cigarettes issues. contain the highly addictive chemical nicotine, quitting can be tough.
 On average it takes 14 attempts for a person to finally quit, but research shows the sooner someone stops smoking, the greater the health gain.
-Within in two "quitting", hours of nicotine is out of your carbon system and monoxide will have your cleared system within 24 hours.
+Within in two hours of "quitting", nicotine is out of your system and carbon monoxide will have cleared your system within 24 hours.
 After a year of not smoking your chances of dying suddenly from a heart attack are half that of a smoker's.